Overview of polycythemia vera

-Polycythemia vera (PV) is a treatable, chronic blood cancer, and a type of myeloproliferative neoplasm (MPN)
+Polycythemia vera (PV) is a long-term condition and a type of blood cancer, but it is treatable.

 Prevalence of PV in the US

-The number of people living with PV in the US is estimated to be ~148,000, with higher rates reported in males compared to females.
+The number of people living with PV in the US in 2026 is estimated to be 90,522, with higher rates reported in men than women.

-In PV, the bone marrow produces too many red blood cells.
-Red blood cells carry oxygen throughout your body.
+In PV, the bone marrow produces too many red blood cells, which are the cells that carry oxygen throughout your body.

 Too many red blood cells in your blood raises your hematocrit (HCT, the percentage of red blood cells in your blood) to above 45%.
 This makes your blood thicker.

-Controlled HCT means that it is consistently maintained below the 45% threshold.
+Controlled HCT means that it is consistently kept below the 45% threshold.

-The thicker blood caused by PV can raise your risk of blood clots, heart problems, and stroke.
+The thicker blood caused by raised HCT levels can increase your risk of blood clots, heart problems, and stroke.

-An increase in HCT means that your blood is getting thicker and flowing more slowly through your body, along with the oxygen it carries.
+When your blood is thicker, it flows more slowly through your body, along with oxygen that it carries.
 This can make you feel more tired and out of breath.

 Feeling tired or confused (also called brain fog) from low iron is frustrating